pkriens/pkriens.github.io/_posts/2018-05-22-State-Machines-And-Alloy.md

 ## Magic

-The hardest part to get now is that Alloy is a bit like a quantum computer, it starts the superposition of _all_ possible values.
+The hardest part to get now is that Alloy is a bit like a quantum computer, it looks like it has the superposition of _all_ possible values.
 We can ask Alloy for example how one of the possible trace table looks like without any constraints defined on it: